zanemarkel/build_signal_desktop/README.md

 # Signal-Desktop-Fedora

-A Dockerfile to build [Signal-Desktop](https://github.com/signalapp/Signal-Desktop) RPM package for Fedora !
+A Dockerfile to build [Signal-Desktop](https://github.com/signalapp/Signal-Desktop) RPM package for Fedora!

-Last versions (can be configured) :
+Latest supported versions (can be configured):

-- Fedora 38
+- Fedora 39
-- Signal-Desktop v6.42.0
+- Signal-Desktop v6.43.0

 ## Usage